 Application of The Six Act Two-Goal to The Novel Writing Program

-Author Salon has developed the Six Act Two-Goal novel structure for writers of book-length fiction and nonfiction.
-The point here is to understand and utilize a tightly plotted act structure, similar to that used by screenplay writers, to effectively brainstorm and outline a very competitive and suspenseful plot for the genre novel, i.e., fantasy, SF, YA/MG, mystery, and so forth.
-Upmarket or literary fiction with a strong plot also benefits.
+Michael Neff of Algonkian Writer Conferences, in conjunction with Author Salon consultants and faculty, has developed the Six Act Two-Goal novel structure for writers of book-length fiction and nonfiction.
+The plot-point and reversal method will be utilized by all writers in the novel writing program to effectively brainstorm and outline a competitive and suspenseful plot for the commercial novel, regardless of genre (SF/F, thriller/detective, historical, etc.).
+Upmarket or literary fiction work with a strong plot also benefits.